neuroinformatics-unit/movement/docs/source/community/roadmaps.md

 This page outlines **current development priorities** and aims to **guide core developers** and to **encourage community contributions**.
 It is a living document and will be updated as the project evolves.

 The roadmaps are **not meant to limit** `movement` features, as we are open to suggestions and contributions.
 Join our [Zulip chat](movement-zulip:) to share your ideas.
-We will take community demand and feedback into account when planning future releases.
+We will take community feedback into account when planning future releases.

 ## Long-term vision
 The following features are being considered for the first stable version `v1.0`.